Noah2610/romy/README.md

 romy = "0.1.1"
 ```

-**5.** Open `romy_demo/src/main.rs`, and replace any the existing code with the following, comments are embedded to walk you through what each bit of code is doing.
+**5.** Open `romy_demo/src/main.rs`, and replace all the existing code with the following; comments are embedded to walk you through what each bit of code is doing.

 ```rust
 // Bring in Romy: